 - 8. The city engineer has determined that the conditional use meets the following decision criteria: - a.
 The conditional use conforms to regulations concerning drainage in Chapters 15.20 and 15.21 BIMC; and - b.
 The conditional use will not cause an undue burden on the drainage basin or water quality and will not unreasonably interfere with the use of properties downstream; and - c.
 The streets, nonmotorized facilities, locations of the buildings, structures, and vehicular circulation systems as proposed align with and are otherwise coordinated with streets and nonmotorized facilities serving adjacent properties and are adequate, safe, efficient and consistent with the Island-Wide Transportation Plan; and - d.
 If a traffic study shows that the use will have an adverse impact on traffic, including nonmotorized traffic, the impact shall be mitigated as required by the city engineer; and - e.
 If the conditional use will rely on public water or sewer services, there is capacity in the water or sewer system (as applicable) to serve the conditional use, and the required service(s) can be made available at the site; and - f.
-The conditional use conforms to the "City of Bainbridge Island Engineering Design and Construction Standards and Specifications" unless the city engineer has approved a deviation to the standards; and
+The conditional use conforms to the "City of Bainbridge Island Engineering Design and Construction Standards and Specifications" unless the city engineer has approved a deviation to the standards; and a.
+The proposal conforms to current standards regarding domestic water supply and sewage disposal; or if the proposal is not to be served by public sewers, then the lot has sufficient area and soil, topographic and drainage characteristics to permit an on-site sewage disposal system; and b.
+If the health district recommends approval or disapproval of the application the health district shall so advise the director; and

-Response: The applicant has been following and responding to all information and requirements form Engineering staff.
+Response: The applicant has responded to all information requested and requirements from engineering staff.
 Engineering has determined no traffic impact analysis is warranted due to minimal changes to anticipated vehicle trips.
+Site has private on-site sewer system and water is served by KPUD.
+Existing facility will continue to utilize existing storm drainage outfall to Puget Sound.